Chained Soldier: Mato Defense Force

 A member of the Mato Defense Force's 7th Squad.
-Nei is eleven years old, and attends elementary school.
+Nei is eleven years old and attends elementary school.
 She was separated from her parents in a Mato disaster, and was taken in by her grandaunt.
 Nei has enlisted in the Mato Defense Force to find her missing family.
-She forms a close, sibling-like bond with her squad's caretaker Yuuki.
+She forms a close, sibling-like bond with her squad's caretaker, Yuuki.
 Her ability is called "Promise", which grants her clairvoyance.
 Nei can detect and observe targets and events in a large radius (in excess of 20 km), and acts as a dedicated scout for her unit.
-She can also allow others to see what she sees, by having them touch her while her power is active, and she can also show the point-of-view of any target whom she has previously touched.
+She can also allow others to see what she sees by having them touch her while her power is active, and she can also show the point of view of any target she has previously touched.